csuntechlab/events/README.md

 The Events web service is a REST-ful API which allows us to retrieve JSON that contains a professor's events: office hours, final exam hours, and class hours.

-For more information please visit the Roster web service [home page](https://api.metalab.csun.edu/events/).
+For more information please visit the Events web service [home page](https://api.metalab.csun.edu/events/).

 ## Installation